 As I mentioned, this was the winner for me.
 I tried making cleaning solutions with it, but applying it neatly (undiluted) to the area and scrubbing with a grout brush is what did the trick.

 Tea tree has amazing cleansing properties that the FDA won’t allow me to disclose here, but believe me when I tell you that this is a MUST-HAVE for your home.

 When you look at the properties that comprise clove essential oils, you’ll find that it is very similar to tea tree essential oil.
-No wonder it is recommended!

 I personally didn’t try this one, but it’s another one to try!

 Here are some other essential oils for mold

 Cinnamon is known for its cleansing properties.
 It plays an integral role in the blend Thieves Essential Oil.
 If you don’t have any of the oils mentioned so far, give cinnamon bark essential oil a shot!

 Lemon is a great essential oil for cleaning, and it is what I use anytime something is greasy in the kitchen (like grease splatters) or in the bathroom (like soap scum).
 However, it didn’t work for me on mold or mildew.

 Although, it has great cleaning properties, and lemon – and any of the other oils mentioned – would be great to include in your regular cleaning to PREVENT the growth of mold and mildew.